thediyblogger/blog/content/blog/traffic-report-june-2019.md

 It is now June 2019, and here is my progress report on each goal:

-1. I am down 25 pounds (after just 5 months).
+1. <span class="fa fa-icon-check"/> Lose 30 pounds: I am down 25 pounds (after just 5 months).
 I did this following the Keto diet which has not only made me physically leaner, but I feel I think more clearly and given me more energy to focus on my blogs.
-2. I started two blogs - [DrawBuildPlay](https://www.drawbuildplay.com "DrawBuildPlay - Home Decor and DIY Blog") and [TheDIYBlogger](https://www.thediyblogger.com "The DIY Blogger - Pinterest Strategies").
+2. <span class="fa fa-icon-check"/> Start my own business: I started two blogs - [DrawBuildPlay](https://www.drawbuildplay.com "DrawBuildPlay - Home Decor and DIY Blog") and [TheDIYBlogger](https://www.thediyblogger.com "The DIY Blogger - Pinterest Strategies").
-3. I left my job of 8 years, and currently am not in full time employment - but that may change in the next few months once my blogs are mostly on Autopilot but not enough to replace a full time income.
+3. <span class="fa fa-icon-check"/> Leave my full time employment: I left my job of 8 years, and currently am not in full time employment.
+But that may change in the next few months once my blogs are mostly on Autopilot but not yet generating enough to replace a full time income.

 So, let's go into the second goal here - the blogs, and how they are doing.